Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Introduction

 \section{Introduction}

 The rise of video-sharing applications has led to a dramatic increase in videos on the Internet.
 With a large corpus of videos, it is vital to help users find the information they need efficiently.
 Many video search engines can receive text queries from users to retrieve videos, but the retrieved videos are usually the original full videos in the video corpus.
-If users are looking for fine-grained information, such as a classic shot from a movie or a key step in a cooking video, these search engines can hardly meet the demand, which poses a challenge to current video search techniques.
-We have the opportunity to address this challenge thanks to the recently proposed video corpus moment retrieval~(VCMR)~\cite{temporal, lei2020tvr} task that requires retrieving a video moment via a natural language query from a collection of untrimmed videos, where the moment is a temporal segment of a video.
-The task can be decomposed into two sub-tasks: video retrieval~(VR), which aims to retrieve the relevant video that potentially contains the target moment using a natural language query, and single video moment retrieval~(SVMR), which requires localizing the target moment semantically related to the query in the retrieved video.
+If users are looking for fine-grained information, such as a classic shot from a movie or a key step in a cooking video, these search engines can hardly meet the demand.
+We have the opportunity to address this challenge thanks to the recently proposed Video Corpus Moment Retrieval~(VCMR)~\cite{temporal, lei2020tvr} task that requires retrieving a video moment via a natural language query from a collection of untrimmed videos, where the moment is a temporal segment of a video.
+The task can be decomposed into two sub-tasks: Video Retrieval~(VR), which aims to retrieve the relevant video that potentially contains the target moment using a text query, and Single Video Moment Retrieval~(SVMR), which requires localizing the target moment semantically related to the query in the retrieved video.